-The first thing prospective home flippers need to do is establish a target neighborhood.
-Rather than looking for opportunities city-wide, first select the specific area where you’re considering flipping a home.
+The first thing prospective home flippers need to do is establish a target neighbourhood.
+Rather than looking for opportunities city-wide, first, select the specific area where you’re considering flipping a home.
 This helps you adequately research micro-market conditions impacting the success of your investment.
-Becoming an expert in your target investment neighborhood provides you with information necessary to make informed, lucrative home purchases.
+Becoming an expert in your target investment neighbourhood provides you with information necessary to make informed, lucrative home purchases.

-Once you’ve selected your target neighborhood, you’ll need to carefully research the sub-market, and watch sale prices and neighborhood trends.
+Once you’ve selected your target neighbourhood, you’ll need to carefully research the sub-market, and watch sale prices and neighbourhood trends.
 This empowers you to make a more informed investment decision that’s data-driven and backed by hard observation.

-It may not seem like it, but selecting a target neighborhood is the most important step in flipping a home.
-If you fail to select a lucrative neighborhood, you may end up with an overvalued investment property you’re unable to sell, because you need to exceed the neighborhood price ceiling to recoup your investment.
+It may not seem like it, but selecting a target neighbourhood is the most important step in flipping a home.
+If you fail to select a lucrative neighbourhood, you may end up with an overvalued investment property you’re unable to sell, because you need to exceed the neighbourhood price ceiling to recoup your investment.

-There are both benefits and drawbacks associated with investing in both low-income and high-income neighborhoods.
-Low-income neighborhoods present a much lower barrier to entry compared with high-income neighborhoods.
-They’re more likely to have a low neighborhood price ceiling, however, which could greatly reduce your ability to reap a good return on your investment.
+There are both benefits and drawbacks associated with investing in both low-income and high-income neighbourhoods.
+Low-income neighbourhoods present a much lower barrier to entry compared with high-income neighbourhoods.
+They’re more likely to have a low neighbourhood price ceiling, however, which could greatly reduce your ability to reap a good return on your investment.

-Transitional neighborhoods may have a flexible price ceiling and could provide you with the best possible return.
-If there’s a formerly troubled neighborhood with significant new development activity in your area, consider investing in a home to flip there.
+Transitional neighbourhoods may have a flexible price ceiling and could provide you with the best possible return.
+If there’s a formerly troubled neighbourhood with significant new development activity in your area, consider investing in a home to flip there.